-If your insurance ends for any reason other than you have voluntarily terminated it, then you may apply to reinstate your insurance within 12 months from the date it ended.
-To reinstate, you must apply within 31 days after you return to being Actively at Work in an Eligible Class.
-Reinstatement will be effective on the later of the date:
+If your insurance ends for any reason other than you have voluntarily terminated your insurance, then you may apply to reinstate your insurance within 12 months from when your insurance ended.
+To reinstate your insurance, you must apply within 31 days after you return to being Actively at Work in an Eligible Class.
+Reinstatement will be effective on the later date when both of the following have occurred:

-- you agree to make any required contribution toward the cost of your insurance; and - you are Actively at Work.
+- you agree to make any required contribution toward the cost of your insurance; and - you return to being Actively at Work.